-Michael Palin (born 1943) is an English comedian, character actor and author, most famous for being one of the members of Monty Python.His career after Python has included writing and starring in his own films, The Missionary and American Friends, as well as frequent collaborations with fellow Python alumni: Terry Jones (as creators of the hilarious TV subversion of traditional British adventure stories for boys, Ripping Yarns), John Cleese (as costar of the hugely successful film A Fish Called Wanda and its semisequel Fierce Creatures) and Terry Gilliam (as co-writer and -star of Time Bandits and in a starring role in Gilliam's solo magnum opus Brazil).He has also written voluminous personal diaries (published in two volumes of about 650 pages each, covering 1969-1979 & 1980-1989 respectively; a third volume is to be published in 2014), various children's stories and two novels, Hemingway's Chair and The Truth.However, he has become best known post-Python for a series of epic travelogue series filmed for The BBC.
+Michael Palin CBE FRGS (born 1943) is an English comedian, character actor and author, most famous for being one of the members of Monty Python.His career after Python has included writing and starring in his own films, The Missionary and American Friends, as well as frequent collaborations with fellow Python alumni: Terry Jones (as creators of the hilarious TV subversion of traditional British adventure stories for boys, Ripping Yarns), John Cleese (as costar of the hugely successful film A Fish Called Wanda and its semisequel Fierce Creatures) and Terry Gilliam (as co-writer and -star of Time Bandits and in a starring role in Gilliam's solo magnum opus Brazil).He has also written voluminous personal diaries (published in three volumes of about 650 pages each, covering 1969-1979, 1980-1989 and 1989-1998 respectively), various children's stories and two novels, Hemingway's Chair and The Truth.However, he has become best known post-Python for a series of epic travelogue series filmed for The BBC.
 These have taken Palin to dozens of countries on all seven continents, prompted a series of best-selling companion books based on his on-the-spot notes, and led to the so-called "Palin Effect", whereby places he's visited report a massive increase in tourism.
 They were also responsible for his 2009 appointment to a three-year term as President of the UK's prestigious Royal Geographic Society and a gold medal from the Royal Canadian Geographical Society for “achievements in geography.”The travel series so far:

 Full Circle (1997), in which Palin circumnavigates the Pacific Ocean.